Examples of Outside Activities That Require Disclosure and Approval

 Example: Independent Consulting, Research and Development

-As an independent consultant, a professor consults for a company to develop curricular supports in math for elementary students with limited English proficiency.
+A professor independently consults for a company to develop math curriculum supports for elementary students with limited English proficiency.

 Example: Hiring Students